Jacques du Chevreul: Jacques du Chevreul's thoughts on other astronomers

 Another astronomer's observations that Jacques du Chevreul rejected were those of Tycho Brahe.
 He not only rejected the Tychonic description of the heavens, but he also rejected Brahe's theory that Mars was below the Sun.
 Jacques de Chevreul argued that Mars cannot be located below the Sun, because for that to occur the heavens would have to be permeable which directly contradicts the appearances.
 He continued on in his section on the matter of the world and denied the language that Tycho followers used.
 For example, the verbiage that the stars wander in the heavens like fish swimming in water was contrary to what Jacques du Chevreul believed.
 Additionally, to accept Brahe's theories of the universe was to reject eccentrics and epicycles, as well as the planetary heavens being liquid and permeable, which du Chevreul was not willing to do as it entailed making more adjustments to traditional astronomy.
 He argued for the existence of eccentrics because observations had shown that as planets orbited, their distance from the center of the universe varied.
 Epicycles, he claimed, revealed the idea that the planets vary in their speed as they orbit around the center of the universe.
 His model of epicycles and eccentrics was three dimensional and spherical.
-This was consistent with the Aristotelean and Ptolemaic models which were popular in Paris during the 1600s.
+This was consistent with the Aristotelian and Ptolemaic models which were popular in Paris during the 1600s.
 In Paris during the 1640s and 1650s, the Tychonic system became popular and thus the universe became a three heaven model.
 This consisted of the planetary heaven being liquid and permeable, the solid firmament (or sphere of fixed stars), and lastly the Empyrean.

 Jacques du Chevreul produced a unique take on astronomy by maintaining the most traditional Aristotelian astronomy possible while formally rejecting the Tychonic system.
 He also integrated and adjusted for the observations being made during the time, particularly from Galileo.
 He incorporated the moons of Jupiter and Saturn, the phases of Venus and Mercury, and sunspots into his system while keeping epicycles and eccentrics.
 While he rejected the Copernican system due to its contradiction to both physics and the Scriptures, he did not reject the arrangement of the Earth and the Moon around the Sun as it was like a terrestrial orb with the Moon contained similarly to an epicycle with the four elements.